 Choose one day a week (such as Saturday) to do your weekly cleaning, and make it a habit.
-Things that need to be done on a weekly basis are usually laundry, dusting, kitchen, bathrooms, wiping down, and polishing.
-Laundry includes sheets, bathroom towels and rugs, and kitchen linens.
+Things that need to be done weekly are usually:

 For the cleaning, take a top-down approach, and do all of your dry dusting before the cleaning that requires water.
 Start with dusting your highest surfaces and work your way down.
 Shake out curtains and home furnishings on your way down.

 In the kitchen, alternate weekly between the refrigerator and the stove (plus toaster oven and microwave) to de-crumb and wipe down.
 Microwave your sponge for one minute to sanitize.
 Sinks and toilets need to be scrubbed.
 Mirrors and other surfaces, including computers, phones, and remotes, need wiping down.